 There are penalty fees for those who fail to pay the charge correctly.

 Initially, only the cleanest petrol or diesel cars will make the cut, though it is likely that rules will be tightened over time to push motorists towards zero emission options.

 Tip: While some charges relate to discouraging car use in an urban centre to ease congestion, ULEZs aim to improve air quality.
 And as such, they are likely to remain in force 24/7, rather than just during traditionally busy periods.

 The London ULEZ

-The first ULEZ came into force on 8th April 2019 in London.
+The first ULEZ came into force on 8th April 2019 in London and was expanded on October 25th 2021.
 Here are the key details.

 Hours of Operation